strategineer/personal-website/content/books/9780262048224/index.md

   year: '2023'
 slug: '9780262048224'
 star_rating: 5
-title: 'Monsters, aliens, and holes in the ground'
+title: Monsters, aliens, and holes in the ground
 ---

 <!--more-->